Note: This post was updated in February 2023.

 Google Search

 Google Search is different from Google Shopping because of the way the platform operates.
 Search gives you more control over the keywords you wish your products to be seen for.
-Google Search ads also allow more copy, including a description to grab the searcher’s interest — but, unlike Shopping ads, Search ads are text only.
+Google Search ads also allow more copy, including a description and call-to-action to grab the searcher’s interest — but, unlike Shopping ads, Search ads are primarily text.

 Google Shopping